Boris Johnson’s announcement: The Prime Minister is unlikely to impose Covid rules next week as the rollout of national jabs slows.

-When Plan B is reviewed next week, the Prime Minister is not expected to impose any additional restrictions, according to The Sun.
+When Plan B is reviewed next week, the Prime Minister is not expected to impose any new restrictions, according to The Sun.

 On Wednesday, the PM is expected to “maintain the status quo” of indoor mask-wearing, working from home advice, and vaccine passports, according to Whitehall sources.